neerajajaja/moodle-to-azure-aks/README.md

   - MySQL database on on-premises is exported to Azure database for MySQL at the Controller VM.
 - **Azure Container Registery:**
   - Container image required for our moodle migration is pushed and pulled from the Azure Container Registery.
+  - Further details on our customisation of the moodle bitnami docker image can be found [here](https://github.com/neerajajaja/moodle-to-azure-aks/blob/master/moodle-image/README.md)
 - **Azure Kubernetes Services:**
   - Useful to deploy and manage our Moodle application.
   - It creates required resources such as Load Balancer, Node Pools, Persistent volume claim and others required for running our Moodle container image.